Hrodwolff/Counter-temtem-luma/README.md

 3. Click on OK
 4. You can farm now :)

-Scan temtem is only french for now, if you whant help you can scan temtem in other language
+Scan temtem is only french for now, if you want help you can scan temtem in other language

 ## DOWNLOAD